istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 ## Deploy Istio in the main cluster

 Create the main cluster's configuration.
 Replace the variables below with the cluster and network names chosen earlier.
-Pick **one** of the three options for cross-cluster control plane access and delete the configuration for the other two options.
+Pick **one** of the two options for cross-cluster control plane access and delete the configuration for the other two options.

 {{< text yaml >}}